SAFEHR-data/PIXL/orthanc/orthanc-raw/README.md

   - `ORTHANC_RAW_MAXIMUM_STORAGE_SIZE` to limit the storage size
   - `ORTHANC_RAW_JOB_HISTORY_SIZE` has been increased so that while there is concurrent processing, the job should always exist for being able to query its status
-  - `ORTHANC_RAW_CONCURRENT_JOBS` has been increased to allow for more concurrent transfers from the VNA to orthanc raw.
+  - `ORTHANC_CONCURRENT_JOBS` has been increased to allow for more concurrent transfers from the VNA to orthanc raw.
 - All configuration is driven through customised JSON config files stored in the [config](./config/) directory.